1. Home

 Stress-Induced Hair Loss

-Stress management techniques can often reverse hair loss triggered by stress.
-The onset of stress-induced hair loss usually links to a specific stressor, while Female Pattern Hair Loss (FPHL) tends to progress gradually over time.
+Stress management techniques can often help in reversing hair loss triggered by stress.
+Stress-induced hair loss typically occurs in response to a specific stressor, unlike Female Pattern Hair Loss (FPHL), which tends to develop gradually over time.
+Identifying and addressing the underlying stressors is crucial for effectively managing stress-induced alopecia areata symptoms and promoting hair regrowth.

 Symptoms of Stress-Induced Hair Loss

-1. Increased hair shedding during or after stressful periods.
+1. Hair Shedding: Noticeably increase in hair shedding experienced during or after heightened stress.

-2. Hair thinning may be diffuse or concentrated in certain areas.
+2. Hair thinning may present diffuse thinning across the scalp or be more localised in certain areas.

 Thyroid Hair Loss